-The schools follow the Primary Knowledge Science curriculum which aims to equip children with the foundations for understanding the world through a scientific lens.
+At Holy Cross CofE Primary School, we are excited to have started using the Primary Knowledge Curriculum (PKC) in September 2020.
+The PKC Science curriculum aims to equip children with the foundations for understanding the world through a scientific lens.
 Pupils will be taught units of work that cover and go beyond the requirements of the National Curriculum in the specific disciplines of biology, chemistry and physics.
 Pupils will encounter people who have made significant contributions to the field of science over time, understanding that science has been a quest for understanding for many years, and will continue to be so in the future.

-Our curriculum enables children to understand the important role that science plays in the sustainability of life on earth which is an important link with our work alongside the United Nations Global Goals.
+Our curriculum enables children to understand the important role that science plays in the sustainability of life on earth.
 We want children following this curriculum to be equipped to go forth into their secondary education with curiosity, passion and a desire for discovery.